 In 1954, Hayes led a successful defense of Annie Moss, a civilian employee of the Army Signal Corps, whom Wisconsin Senator Joseph R. McCarthy accused of being a communist.
 Hayes criticized the senator’s investigative methods and the presumption of Moss’s guilt.
 Moss was eventually cleared of the charges, and the secretary of defense restored her position.

 Hayes, a life-long Republican, was appointed by President Dwight D. Eisenhower as the first black member of the District of Columbia Public Utilities Commission in February 1955.
 The appointment made Hayes the highest-ranking African American in D.C. government and the first black person in nearly one hundred years to serve in a municipal agency in the district.

 In 1962, Hayes became the first black member of the board of directors of the District of Columbia Bar Association, and four years later, he became the first black director of the Metropolitan Washington Board of Trade.
+He was also a member of Kappa Alpha Psi Fraternity.
 Hayes continued to be Howard University’s legal advisor and assisted Nabrit, who by then had become president of Howard, in his handling of the black power student uprising on campus in 1967.
 George E. C. Hayes died of pneumonia in Washington, D.C. on December 20, 1968.
 He was 74.